List of GNK Dinamo Zagreb seasons

-This is a list of all seasons played by GNK Dinamo Zagreb in national and European football, from 1945 (the year the club was officially founded) to the most recent completed season.
+This is a list of all seasons played by GNK Dinamo Zagreb in national and European football, from the foundation of the club in June 1945 to the most recent completed season.
 The club spent its entire existence playing top-flight football (from 1946 to 1991 in the Yugoslav First League, from 1991 onwards in the Prva HNL).

 This list details the club's achievements in all major competitions, and the top scorers for each season (note that only goals scored in league matches are taken into account).
 Players in bold were also top league scorers that season.